ripple/opensource.ripple.com/docs/xls-38d-cross-chain-bridge/xrpl-sidechains.md

 ## FAQ

-- **Can I clone the rippled UNL to sync a sidechain server with?** No. Sidechains use their own validators and must use a separate UNL.
+- **Can I clone the rippled UNL to sync a sidechain node with?** No. Sidechains use their own validators and must use a separate UNL.

-- **So, would mainchain validators need to vote on sidechain transactions?** No, servers on the mainchain have no knowledge of the sidechain.
+- **So, would mainchain validators need to vote on sidechain transactions?** No. Nodes on the mainchain have no knowledge of the sidechain.
 Door accounts on a mainchain are treated as standard multi-signature accounts.

-- **Can I roll up transactions and have an entry on the mainchain?** Transactions on a sidechain aren't visible to servers on the mainchain.
+- **Can I roll up transactions and have an entry on the mainchain?** Transactions on a sidechain aren't visible to nodes on the mainchain.
 Only transactions submitted from the sidechain door account to a destination on the mainchain are visible and will have an entry on the mainchain.

 - **When will sidechains be available?** Cross-chain bridges and sidechains have been proposed to the XRPL community with [XLS-38d](https://github.com/XRPLF/XRPL-Standards/discussions/92).
 You can test cross-chain bridge features on the [`sidechain devnet`](parallel-networks-list.md), using the public locking and issuing chains.
 You can also use the [`xbridge-cli`](https://github.com/XRPLF/xbridge-cli) tool to set up your own sidechain and witness servers to connect to the locking chain on `sidechain devnet`.